redis/redis-doc/topics/sentinel.md

 executable.

 **WARNING:** Redis Sentinel is currently a work in progress.
-This document describes how to use what we already have and may change as the Sentinel implementation changes.
+This document describes how to use what we is already implemented, and may change as the Sentinel implementation evolves.

 Redis Sentinel is compatible with Redis 2.4.16 or greater, and redis 2.6.0-rc6 or greater.